rjdmacedo/rjdmacedo/README.md

-### Hi there 👋 my name is Rafael and I'm a Software Enginner
+### Hi there 👋 my name is Rafael and I'm a Software Engineer

 ### 🔭 I work with